factorhouse/slipway/README.md

 Slipway provides first-class support for embedded [Eclipse Jetty](https://www.eclipse.org/jetty/) 12.1 with WebSocket support in [Clojure](https://clojure.org/).

-Jetty is the web server at the heart of our products at [Factor House](https://factorhouse.io/), and Slipway our networking library.
+Jetty is the web server at the heart of our products at [Factor House](https://factorhouse.io/), and Slipway is our networking library.

 Slipway configuration models Jetty instead of exposing a simplified DSL.
 This approach allows leverage of all Jetty capabilities while providing sensible defaults for basic behaviour.
 If in doubt, read